mattpolzin/JSONAPI/README.md

 ```

 ### CocoaPods
-To use this framework in your project via Cocoapods instead of Swift Package Manager, add the following dependencies to your Podfile.
+To use this framework in your project via Cocoapods, add the following dependencies to your Podfile.
 ```
 	pod 'Poly', :git => 'https://github.com/mattpolzin/Poly.git'
 	pod 'JSONAPI', :git => 'https://github.com/mattpolzin/JSONAPI.git'